Program Director's Message

 Education in standard GI procedures during the first year is followed during the second and third year with training in the newer modalities of investigational and therapeutic procedures such as endoscopic ultrasound, laser therapy, colonic and rectal motility studies, and 24-hour monitoring of esophageal pH and motility.
 Throughout the three-year program, fellows follow patients in the weekly outpatient GI and liver clinics, and gain knowledge in nutrition and total parenteral nutrition by participating in the nutrition support team and nutrition clinic.
 In their second and third years, GI fellows learn techniques of clinical basic research.

-Winthrop-University Hospital accepts applications for its Gastroenterology fellowship program only through the Electronic Residency Application Service (ERAS)
+NYU Winthrop Hospital accepts applications for its Gastroenterology fellowship program only through the Electronic Residency Application Service (ERAS)

 The application must include the following: